 So, because noise is a serious issue, it’s probably best to use a humbucking pickup.
 For those who don’t know, a humbucking pickup is two coils working together to cancel out noise and just leave the pure guitar signal, in much the same way a balanced XLR mic cable does.
 Because a humbucker is two coils, we need those that can fit into a single coil space.
 Of course, all of the other things that you might look for in a pickup — such as even, clear tone across all strings — are still important.
 So, all that said, here are what we consider to be some strong candidates for the best Rock pickups for the Strat.

 The combo amp is pretty standard equipment for guitarists of every music genre and skill level.
-Their compact and rugged design, and often reasonable purchase price are sure to keep the combo amps going strong well into the future.
-In this post we will concentrate on combo amps made to play rock and heavy rock.
-Of course we want the clean sounds to be clear and lush, but the gain, crunch, and distortion are going to be very important elements to this discussion because of their emphasis in this style of music.
+Their compact and rugged design, and often reasonable purchase price, are sure to keep the combo amps going strong well into the future.
+So, what’s the best Rock guitar combo amplifier?
+Well, in this post, we’ll concentrate on combo amps that were designed to play Rock and Heavy Rock.
+Of course, we want the clean sounds to be clear and lush, but the gain, crunch, and distortion are going to be very important elements to this discussion, because of their emphasis in this style of music.

-Continue reading “What is the Best Guitar Combo Amplifier for Rock?”
+Continue reading “What is the Best Rock Guitar Combo Amplifier?”